TurtleEngr/gitproj/doc/user-doc/config.md

 There are over 20 config variables for managing the git-proj sub-commands.
 Their "scope" is defined by the file they are in.
-Definitions "closer" to the project directory have higher precedence.
+Definitions "closer" to the project directory have higher precedence than files farther away.
 Think of this as a sieve, with variables looked for in the following order, where the last definition wins.

        Scope           Access    Location